GedMullen/2017-2018/rdbms.md

 <br>8 .
 Who is the newest (most recently hired) employee?
 <br>9 .
 List all female employees that were born in the 60s.
 <br>10 .
 List all male employees that were hired in the 80s.
+<br>11 .
+Add a file called yourname_sqlchallenges.md to the [Fife College blue](https://github.com/Fife-College/blue) private repository with an SQL challenge for your fellow students.
+Make sure you have a solution to the challenge and if the challenge requires any other knowledge other than that presented in class, you must indicate what else is required in your challenge.
+<br>12 .
+Create a directory on Ygritte called "sqlchallenges" and place the answer to your challenge in this directory in a file named answer.sql.
+Attempt some of the challenges posed by other students and put your answers in the sqlchallenges directory in the format nameofchallenger_answer.sql.

 # Week 4